-HEALTH AND SAFETY Occupational health and safety conditions GRI 103-2 (2016) GRI 403-1 GRI 403-2 GRI 403-3 GRI 403-4 GRI 403-5 GRI 403-6 GRI 403-7 GRI 403-8 4.4 Developing people - Reconciliation and Well- being 6.3 Note 9 - Work-related accident data: calculation method Accidents at work, in particular the frequency and severity of same, as well as occupational illnesses, by sex GRI 403-9 GRI 403-10 4.4 Developing people - Reconciliation and Well- being 6.3 Note 9 - Work-related accident data: calculation method SOCIAL RELATIONS Organization of social dialog including procedures for informing, consulting and negotiating with employees GRI 103-2 (2016) 4.4 Developing people - Employee legal representatives Percentage of employees covered by collective agreement by country GRI 102-41 (2016) 4.4 Developing people - Employee legal representatives Balance of collective agreements, particularly in the field of health and safety at work GRI 103-2 (2016) 403-4 4.4 Developing people - Employee legal representatives FRAINING Policies implemented in the field of training GRI 404-2 4.4 Developing people - Talent Total number of training hours broken down by professional classification GRI 103-2 (2016) GRI 404-1 4.4 Developing people - Talent UNIVERSAL ACCESSIBILITY Iniversal accessibility for people with disabilities GRI 103-2 (2016) 4.4 Developing people - Diversity and inclusion EQUALITY Measures taken to promote equal treatment and opportunities between women and men GRI 103-2 (2016) 4.4 Developing people - Diversity and inclusion Equality plans, measures taken to promote employment, protocols against sexual and gender- pased harassment GRI 103-2 (2016) 4.4 Developing people - Diversity and inclusion Policy against all forms of discrimination and, where appropriate, diversity management GRI 103-2 (2016) 4.4 Developing people - Diversity and inclusion RESPECT FOR HUMAN RIGHTS Management approach: Description and results of oolicies relating to these issues as well as the main risks related to these issues associated with the activities of the group GRI 102-15 (2016) GRI 103-2 (2016) 2.4.2.
-Ethical behavior: main compliance and prevention measures APPLICATION OF DUE DILIGENCE PROCEDURES Implementation of due diligence procedures in the field of Human Rights and prevention of the risk of Human Rights violations and, where appropriate, measures to mitigate, manage and redress possible abuses GRI 102-16 (2016) GRI 102-17 (2016) GRI 412-1 to 412-3 2.4.2.
-Ethical behavior: main compliance and prevention measures Note 1 Principles of the Global Compact and prevention and compliance measures in the field of Human Rights
+I IAI I RE SIAI Occupational health and safety conditions GRI 103-2 (2016) GRI 403-1 GRI 403-2 GRI 403-3 GRI 403-4 GRI 403-5 GRI 403-6 GRI 403-7 GRI 403-8 4.4 Developing people - Reconciliation and Well-being 6.3 Note 9 - Work-related accident data: calculation method Accidents at work, in particular the frequency and severity of same, as well as occupational illnesses, by sex GRI 403-9 GRI 403-10 4.4 Developing people -Reconciliation and Well-being6.3 Note 9 - Work-relatedaccident data: calculationmethod SOCIAL RELATIONS Organization of social dialog including procedures for informing, consulting and negotiating with employees GRI 103-2 (2016) 4.4 Developing employees - Employee legal representatives Percentage of employees covered by collective agreement by country GRI 102-41 (2016) 4.4 Developing employees - Employee legal representatives Balance of collective agreements, particularly in the field of health and safety at work GRI 103-2 (2016) GRI 403-4 4.4 Developing employees - Employee legal representatives TRAINING Policies implemented in the field of training GRI 404-2 4.4 Developing people - Talent Total number of training hours broken down by professional classification GRI 103-2 (2016) GRI 404-1 4.4 Developing people - Talent UNIVERSAL ACCESSIBILITY Universal accessibility for people with disabilities GRI 103-2 (2016) 4.4 Developing people - Diversity and inclusion EQUALITY Measures taken to promote equal treatment and opportunities between women and men GRI 103-2 (2016) 4.4 Developing people - Diversity and inclusion Equality plans, measures taken to promote employment, protocols against sexual and gender-based harassment GRI 103-2 (2016) 4.4 Developing people - Diversity and inclusion Policy against all forms of discrimination and, where appropriate, diversity management GRI 103-2 (2016) 4.4 Developing people - , , Diversity and inclusion RESPECT FOR HUMAN RIGHTS • Diversity and inclusion RESPECT FOR HUMAN RIGHTS Management approach: Description and results of policies relating to these issues as well as the main risks related to these issues associated with the activities of the group GRI 102-15 (2016) GRI 103-2 (2016) Diversity and inclusion 2.4.2.
+Ethical behavior: main compliance and prevention measures Management approach: Description and results of policies relating to these issues as well as the main risks related to GRI 102-15 (2016) 2.4.2.
+Ethical behavior: main compliance and prevention Management approach: Description and results of policies relating to these issues as well as the main risks related to these issues associated with the activities of the group GRI 102-15 (2016) 2.4.2.
+Ethical behavior: main compliance and prevention